ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-en.md

 ## Objective

-An *NSX Edge Services Gateway* is a VMware appliance providing services such as Firewall, NAT, DHCP, VPN, Load Balancer and High Availability.
+The NSX Edge Services Gateway is a VMware appliance providing services such as Firewall, NAT, DHCP, VPN, Load Balancer and High Availability.

 **This guide explains how to deploy such an appliance**